 About the Prizes

 The Queen’s Anniversary Prizes recognise outstanding work by UK colleges and universities that shows quality and innovation and delivers real benefit to the wider world and public through education and training.
 The Prizes are the highest national Honour awarded in UK further and higher education.
-Prizes are granted by The Queen every two years.
+Prizes are granted by The Monarch every two years.

 Colleges and universities throughout the UK do outstanding work year after year.
 All of it has impact and benefit well beyond the institution – positively affecting education, the economy and wider society in many different ways.